 Back up plans for Upper Red Lake trips.

 As a high wind / high seas back-up plan for Upper Red Lake trips I am allowing rescheduling as my schedule allows or we may travel to nearby lakes or rivers.
 These waters offer trophy class walleye or bass fishing if Upper Red Lake becomes unfishable due to inclement weather.

 ALWAYS clean guide boats!

-You will never find a mess or disorganization in my guide boat.
-The Alaskan is pulled in every night, cleaned and prepped for the next day.
+You will never find a mess or disorganization in my guide boats.
+The Alaskan and Go-Devil are pulled in every night, hosed down, cleaned and prepped for the next day.
 Cleanliness, safety and organization is not an option but a standard at Outdoors with Jonny P.

 Why the Alaskan and not a high speed glitter and carpet boat?
 The Alaskan is a twenty foot monster of a boat.
 With the Alaskan’s versatility, durability, big water capabilities and sheer size make it a great guide boat.
-No we do not go 60mph and no we do sparkle or have "bling", but we can go places many boats can not and we can maneuver over fish like a tiny kayak.
+No we do not go 60mph and no we do not sparkle or have "bling", but we can go places many boats can not and we can maneuver over fish with pinpoint precision.
 You will not find another boat offering as much personal space for each individual client as the Alaskan.